xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 ## Summary

-This concludes Part 6 of our SRv6 tutorial series explaing multipoint L2 serviec over SRv6 transport with EVPN control Plane (EVPN ELAN).
+This concludes Part 6 of our SRv6 tutorial series explaining multipoint L2 service over SRv6 transport with EVPN control Plane (EVPN ELAN).
 Stay tuned for our upcoming tutorials.